rjullien/ical_to_gcal_sync/README.md

 This module is mainly based on ical_to_gcal_sync open source project, customized for grenoble-inp edt

-I'm putting the code here in case it's useful to grenoble-inp student similarly frustrated with edt slowness and unreadable edt.
+I'm putting the code here in case it's useful to any grenoble-inp student similarly frustrated with edt slowness and unreadability.
 Note that it's not particularly polished or well-packaged.

 ## Using the script